3 Empire and Jim Crow

 Uncle Sam as a teacher, standing behind a desk in front of his new students who are labeled “Cuba, Porto Rico, Hawaii, Philippines”.
 They do not look happy to be there.
 A book on Uncle Sam’s desk is titled “U.S. First Lessons in Self-Government”.

-American interventions in the Pacific, China, and the Middle East reflected the nation’s new eagerness to intervene in foreign governments to protect American economic interests abroad.
+American military actions in the Pacific, China, and the Middle East reflected the nation’s new willingness to intervene in foreign governments to protect U.S. economic interests abroad.
 And America was not only ready to preserve foreign markets, it was willing to take territory.
 The United States acquired its first Pacific territories via the Guano Islands Act of 1856.
-Guano (dried sea-bird excrement) was an important fertilizer for industrial farming.
-The act authorized and created incentives for Americans to claim islands with guano deposits for the United States.
+Guano (dried sea-bird excrement) was the first important commercial fertilizer for industrial farming.
+The act created incentives for Americans to claim islands with guano deposits for the United States.
 Territory taken under the Guano Islands Act included parts of the Hawaiian chain, Midway atoll, and parts of American Samoa.
-These acquisitions were the first insular, unincorporated territories of the United States.
-They were not part of a state or a territory and they were not on the path to ever attain such a status.
-The act, though little known, offered a precedent for future American acquisitions.
+These acquisitions were the first unincorporated island territories of the United States.
+They were not part of any other state or territory and they were not on the path to ever attain such a status.
+Though not well remembered, the act created a precedent for future American acquisitions.

 Major powers plan to cut up China for themselves